ryanjmccall/prod_mle_capstone/README.md

 Run the unit tests:
 `pytest tests`

+Download the raw video files downloaded to the `data/raw/dev|train|test` directories.
 Run the ML training pipeline to prepare the data and train a model:
 `python src/sentiment_classifier/run_dag.py`